Path-Variable/onvif-cam-poll/README.md

 ### set-preset

 The fourth script will record a ptz preset for the current position of the camera.
-It requires the authenticatino details, the preset name and, optionally, the onvif profile name.
+It requires the authentication details, the preset name and, optionally, the onvif profile name.

 Example: